 Year We Visited Mike and Don: 2012, as part of a USA Farm Study Tour

-Mike has a 400 ha property with barley, oats, alfalfa and rape for seed.
+Mike has a 400 ha property with barley, oats, lucerne, and rape for seed.
 Rapeseed oil, aka Canola, usually yields 4.5 t/ha.
 Mike was doing half of that before his consultant Alan Perry introduced him to the Albrecht-Kinsey method.
 “The land has been farmed pretty hard over the last 50 years, with crop yields declining”.
 Under Alan’s guidance Mike tried the Albrecht-Kinsey way of fertilising the soil.
-The first thing he noticed was the weight, quality numbers and storage ability all improved.
+The first thing he noticed was the weight, quality numbers, and storage ability all improved.
 At a time when the number of potato buyers is decreasing and costs of growing are increasing, this was a welcome turnaround.